How emerging markets have changed over the past 20 years

 There are a number of different factors behind changes in the MSCI Emerging Markets Index.
 We have highlighted some of these but concede that much time could be spent looking at more detailed changes.
 What is clear, however, is the dynamism of EM equities, and the structural growth story which these stocks offer.
 EM equities can have a more important role than ever in helping investors meet their goals.

-These changes also draw attention to the fact that active management in emerging markets is vital.
+These changes also draw attention to the fact that active management in emerging markets is vital, as we have highlighted previously.
 The index is unlikely to remain static and is an element to consider when investing in EM.
 Those investors with the capability to take off-index or off-benchmark positions can take advantage of these developments.
 Furthermore, EM equities remain inefficient, providing an opportunity for active investors to exploit.
 The higher concentration of the index in the top ten stocks also means that simple passive investment does not provide sufficient weight to many attractive investment opportunities.